 Behaviorists argue that investors often behave irrationally when making investment decisions thereby incorrectly pricing securities, which causes market inefficiencies, which, in turn, are opportunities to make money.
 However, the whole notion of EMH is that these non-rational reactions to information cancel out, leaving the prices of stocks rationally determined.

 We evaluated brokerage firms and investment companies on the services that matter most to different types of investors.
 For example, for active traders, we note online brokers offering volume discounts on trade commissions and robust mobile trading platforms.
 For people venturing into investing for the first time, we call out the best online brokers for educational support (such as stock-picking tutorials) and on-call chat or phone support.

 How much money do I need to start investing in stocks?
 The amount of money you need to buy an individual stock depends on how expensive the shares are.
 (Share prices can range from just a few dollars to a few thousand dollars.)
 If you want mutual funds and have a small budget, an exchange-traded fund (ETF) may be your best bet.
 Mutual funds often have minimums of $1,000 or more, but ETFs trade like a stock, which means you purchase them for a share price — in some cases, less than $100).

-Learning about the greatest investors of years past will provide perspective, inspiration, and appreciation for the game which is the stock market.
-Greats include Warren Buffett, Jesse Livermore, George Soros, Benjamin Graham, Peter Lynch, John Templeton and Paul Tudor Jones, among others.
+Learning about great investors from the past provides perspective, inspiration, and appreciation for the game which is the stock market.
+Greats include Warren Buffett (below), Jesse Livermore, George Soros, Benjamin Graham, Peter Lynch, John Templeton and Paul Tudor Jones, among others.
 One of my favorite book series is the Market Wizards by Jack Schwager.